 The Company entered into a promissory note agreement during 2020 with its largest equity members, Atlas Capital Resources LP and Atlas Capital Resources (P) LP (collectively referred to herein as "Atlas").
 Within the agreement, there were two separate loans.
 One of these related party loans had a June 2021 maturity and a balance of \$2,382 at December 31, 2020, and the other loan had a May 2021 maturity with a balance of \$1,191 at December 31, 2020.
 The promissory notes bore interest at 8% per annum calculated on a 360-day year, and interest accrued and compounded on a quarterly basis.
 All accrued but unpaid interest under the notes was due and payable upon the corresponding note maturity date.
-Under this promissory note agreement, the Company incurred interest expense of \$0 and \$22 for the three and six months ended June 30, 2021, respectively.
-During the three and six months ended June 30, 2020, the company incurred interest expense on related party loans of \$273 and \$540, respectively, associated with loans that were converted into senior priority units in July 2020.
+Under this promissory note agreement, the Company incurred interest expense of \$0 and \$22 for the three and six months ended June 30, 2020, the company incurred interest expense on related party loans of \$273 and \$540, respectively, associated with loans that were converted into senior priority units in July 2020.